 Chris Cairns was signed as Notts’ overseas player but was committed to New Zealand for the first three weeks of the English season.
 Manager Clive Rice signed up Lance Klusener to fill in for those three weeks, which would have been appeared satisfactory but within a few days of that signing, Cairns broke down and had to abandon any plans of playing for Notts during 2002.

 It was now the first week of April.
 Half a dozen Test stars were signalled in the press as possible replacements for Cairns.
 On April 5, it was announced that Nicky Boje would be Notts’ stint.
 However, Boje would not be available for most of August and September as he would be involved in two separate One-day Series for South Africa, in Morocco and Sri Lanka.

 This led to more head scratching.
 Rice then signed MacGill to be Notts’ third overseas man.

-Rice did not survive to see how MacGill flourished at Trent Bridge because in late June, he was replaced as Director of Cricket by Mick Newell.
+Rice did not see how MacGill flourished at Trent Bridge because, in late June, he was replaced as Director of Cricket by Mick Newell.

 Those eyes soon switched to Worcestershire, when MacGill, almost straight off the plane, took five wickets in the first innings, dismissing Worcestershire for 201.
 On his debut at Trent Bridge the following week, MacGill created a new record, taking 14 wickets against Middlesex, who tumbled to an innings defeat.
 Another eight wickets in the next game brought another innings victory, which put Notts in place for possible promotion.